 The first thing to do when we are fasting is to be nice to others.

-There is actually no gain for the one who engages in charitable activities but is constantly complaining or showing a sense of impatience and frustration.
+There is actually no gain for the person who engages in charitable activities but is constantly complaining or showing a sense of impatience and frustration.

-Instead of focusing on trying to keep the volunteering opportunity clear of any impurity of intention or conduct, we sometimes become vulnerable to praising ourselves and other times in following charitable acts with injury.
+Instead of focusing on trying to keep the volunteering opportunity clear of any impurity of intention or conduct, we sometimes become vulnerable to praising ourselves or following charitable acts with injury.

 The Qur’an explicitly warns us against this type of behavior, and Almighty Allah addresses the believers,